-The Company's investments in associates, except for those classified as held-for-sale, are accounted for using the equity method.
-An associate is an entity over which the Company has significant influence.
-A joint venture is a joint arrangement whereby the Company (the parties that have joint control of the arrangements) have rights to the net assets of the joint arrangement.
+The Group's investments in associates, except for those classified as held-for-sale, are accounted for using the equity method.
+An associate is an entity over which the Group has significant influence.
+A joint venture is a joint arrangement whereby the Group (the parties that have joint control of the arrangements) have rights to the net assets of the joint arrangement.

-Under the equity method, the investments in associates are accounted for in the balance sheet the cost plus the amount recognized by the Company according to the shareholding ratio of the change in the net assets of the associates or joint venture after the acquisition.
-After the carrying amount of the investment in the associate and other related long-term interests are reduced to zero, additional loss and relevant liability will be recognized only to the extent of the legal obligation, presumed obligation, or payments on behalf of the associate.
-The unrealized gains or losses resulting from transactions between the Company and its associates are eliminated in proportion to its interests in associates.
+Under the equity method, the investments in associates and joint ventures are accounted for in the balance sheet the cost plus the amount recognized by the Group according to the shareholding ratio of the change in the net assets of the associates or joint venture after the acquisition.
+After the carrying amount of the investment in the associate or joint venture and other related long-term interests are reduced to zero, additional loss and relevant liability will be recognized only to the extent of the legal obligation, presumed obligation, or payments on behalf of the associate.
+The unrealized gains or losses resulting from transactions between the Group and its associates and joint ventures are eliminated in proportion to its interests in associates or joint ventures.